andrewosh/npm-recommender/README.md

  - precompute the similarity scores for every module in the registry
  - serve the website

-To download the npm corpus, tweak parameters and train your own model:
+To download the npm corpus, tweak parameters and train your own model first:
  1. make sure that you have MongoDB installed
  2. update the fields in `conf/main.js` to appropriate values (such as where you'd like to save out the trained model)
-3. run one or many of the following commands
- 1. `npm run download` - download and save most of the `package.json` file for every modue in the npm mirror
+ 3. `npm run download` - download and save most of the `package.json` file for every modue in the npm mirror
- 2. `npm run train` - train the model and generate a `vectors.txt` file
+ 4. `npm run train` - train the model and generate a `vectors.txt` file
- 3. (optional) `npm run precompute` - will precompute similarity scores for all modules to make the website snappy
+ 5. (optional) `npm run precompute` - will precompute similarity scores for all modules to make the website snappy
- 3. `npm run serve` - start the API server
+ 6. `npm run serve` - start the API server
- 4. `npm run build` - bundles the frontend JS
- 5. `npm run start` - serves the website
+ 7. `npm run start` - serves the website

-If you just run `npm run build` and `npm run start`, it will launch the website and will be configured to read from `npmrec.com/api`, so that should work without MongoDB.
+`npm run start` on its own will launch the website configured to read data from `npmrec.com/api`, so that should work out of the box without MongoDB.